txpipe/dolos/book/src/installation/docker.md

 Images are also tagged with the corresponding version number.
 It is highly recommended to use a fixed image version in production environments to avoid the effects of new features being included in each release (please remember dolos hasn't reached v1 stability guarantees).

 To use a versioned image, replace the `latest` tag by the desired version with the `v` prefix.
-For example, to use version `1.0.0`, use the following image:
+For example, to use version `0.6.0`, use the following image:

 ```
-ghcr.io/txpipe/dolos:v1.0.0
+ghcr.io/txpipe/dolos:v0.6.0
 ```

+## Multiple Architectures

+_Dolos_ docker image is multi-arch, meaning that it can be used from different CPU architectures.
+We currently support `amd64` (aka `x86_64`) and `arm64`.

+The Docker daemon will detect your architecture and use the correct manifest to run the image.
+The usage procedures are the same regardless of the architecture.